A One-shot Framework for Distributed Clustered Learning in Heterogeneous Environments

 We consider a DL system with $m = 100$ users and a balanced clustering, i.e., $|C_k| = \frac{m}{K}$.
 Each user $i \in C_k$ is assigned $n$ IID data points.
 For the synthetic data experiments we vary the number of samples assigned to each user and evaluate the performance of ODCL-CC and a practical variant of ODCL-KM using $K$-means++ initialization~\cite{kmeans++}, dubbed ODCL-KM++.
-For the real data experiments, each user is assigned $n = 4$ datapoints, two from each digit.
-As the dimension of the MNIST data is $d = 784$, we have $\frac{d}{n} \approx 200$, hence testing the performance of methods in the scenario when $\frac{n}{d} \ll 1$.
+For the real data experiments, each user is assigned $n = 4$ datapoints for MNIST and $n = 40$ datapoints for CIFAR10, 20 datapoint per class.
+As the dimensions of the MNIST and CIFAR10 data are $d = 784$ and $d = 3072$ respectively, we test the performance of methods in the scenario when the number of samples per user is much smaller than the problem dimension.
 Due to a small sample size per user, we evaluate the method with lower sample requirements, ODCL-KM++.

 For synthetic data, we benchmark our methods with: 1) \emph{Oracle Averaging} - oracle that averages models within true clusters; 2) \emph{Cluster Oracle} - oracle that trains models by solving~\eqref{eq:emp_clust2}; 3) \emph{Local ERMs} - ERMs trained on users' local data; 4) \emph{Naive averaging} - averaging models from the whole system.
-For real data, besides Cluster Oracle and Local ERM, we use IFCA with gradient averaging, with the stepsize $0.1$, ran for $T = 200$ rounds.
+For real data, besides Cluster Oracle and Local ERM, we use IFCA with gradient averaging, with the step-size $0.1$, ran for $T = 200$ rounds and $\tau = 10$ local update steps.
 To initialize IFCA, we use three approaches: 1) \emph{IFCA-1} - initialize with models trained by Cluster Oracle and add $\mathcal{N}(0,1)$ noise; 2) \emph{IFCA-2} - initialize with models trained by Cluster Oracle and add $\mathcal{N}(0,4)$ noise; 3) \emph{IFCA-R} - random initialization.